Sitefinity/Sitefinity-CLI/README.md

 * Use prebuild version

-  You can download a prebuild version for some operating systems from the releases assets.
+  You can download a prebuild version for some operating systems from the [release assets](https://github.com/Sitefinity/Sitefinity-CLI/releases).
 Extract the archive to a folder of your choice and add this folder to the ```PATH``` system variable.

 ## Build the app yourself